BeFabulousJia12/PythonCommand/README.md

 ***
 CmdAgent.py can work with CmdClient when you need to control other Client(Machine) by remote way.

-1. CmdAgent.py must started on Client(target PC).
+1. CmdAgent.py must be started on Client(target PC).
 2. CmdClient.py is stored on the Master PC which is the main controller.

 ***